He is Beautiful: For dramatization

-Taisuke Fujigaya said, "I was drawn into the film anyway.
+Taisuke Fujigaya said: "I was drawn into the film anyway.
 I hope that many people will feel the same way as I did when I was hooked on the original drama.
-Kang Shin-woo, who plays the same role in the original drama, is a kind, sad, and nice person.
+Kang Shin-woo, who plays the same role in the original drama, is a kind and nice person.
 I hope that I can bring out that kind and sad feeling.
 I want to add my own personality to Shin-woo's gentle atmosphere by listening to classical music and keeping myself calm at all times.
 We will all do our best to pursue our dreams so that this will be our masterpiece!"

-Hikaru Yaotome said, "The original drama had funny points and touching scenes, and I watched it from beginning to end in one sitting.
+Hikaru Yaotome said: "The original drama had funny points and touching scenes, and I watched it from beginning to end in one sitting.
 The character I play, Jelmi, also has a pop flavor, and I felt that he is a very fun character to watch.
 The drama has a fun atmosphere, so I would like to enjoy filming with the cast and staff so that I don't drag them down as much as possible.
-I am especially looking forward to filming the scene where all the members of "A.N.JELL" perform together.
+I am especially looking forward to filming the scene where all the members of A.N.JELL perform together.
 In any case, I will do my best to be cheerful, fun, and energetic so that I can lighten the hearts of those who watch the film."

 In the eighth episode, Jang Keun-suk made a guest appearance as himself.
 The tenth episode was filmed in Okinawa Prefecture, and only a small crew went to Okinawa to shoot the episode, which was shot on a tight schedule.